Good content is good business.

 Oh yes, you read that right: 30.

-1) Is a master of technique
+1) Are masters of technique

 A pâtissier makes pastries, a designer designs, and a writer writes.
 It’s these basic rules of the trade that makes the world turn.